Sphee2/SEF_FR/README.md

 - new headgear ( boonie hat , ballistic goggles )

 FIXED:
-- Fixed many fps loss when low ready in MP
+- Stuttering in MP : reverted speed by weight adjustment to vanilla.
+Player speed is depend now on armor used.
+(MP only!)
 - Suspects can remove wedges only within 35 mts from players.

 #### V0.65 ####